 A method of monitoring an asset through the use of GPS and other onboard diagnostic technology that record actions.

 Telematics Service Providers (TSPs)

-Telematics Service Providers (TSPs) offer emergency or informational services via telematics systems in order to improve driving experience, reduce cost and increase passenger safety.
-Notable TSPs include Octo, Agero, Verizon, WirlelessCar and others.
+Telematics Service Providers (TSPs) offer services via telematics systems aimed at improving the driving experience, reducing cost and increasing passenger safety.

 A tier 1 company is the most important member of the automotive supply chain, supplying directly to the original equipment manufacturer (OEM) that set up the chain.

 Usage-based insurance is a type of vehicle insurance whereby the costs are dependent on a set of variables that can have different impact on certain types of vehicle, such as time, distance, driver behavior and place.